homemadearcade/zero/BACKLOG.md

 Zoom Slider

-Other lobby connection issue popups
+Other lobby connection issue popups.
+Cobrowsing connection... are remote states synced?

 Interface Preset Update
   Need to make an interface tree component to seperate user tree and a preset tree